 I am hoping this next platform gets proven soon, I like where it is going.
 The VTOL (Vertical Take-off and Landing) plane holds promise.
 Lift like a copter then fly high and fast with a big camera for a long time.
 Like any other platform, power is always the issue, to remedy this, some makers are putting gas engines to be used as thrust motors and even generators.
 I think we will have something worthy by year-end.

 At this moment, the best solution for aerial topography is a full-frame sensor camera and a good lens.
 We can obtain good accuracy on a consistent basis.
 There are some improvements on the horizon that will help things.

-When a drone flight is not possible due to regulatory restrictions, our trade partner Doug Andruik at Syn-Geo had created a two-camera pod he puts on the strut of a Cessna and effectively does close range photogrammetry with a full-scale aircraft.
+When a drone flight is not possible due to regulatory restrictions, our trade partner Doug Andruik at Syn-Geo created a two-camera pod he puts on the strut of a Cessna and effectively does close-range photogrammetry with a full-scale aircraft.
 A great solution for large acreage or no drone zones.

 We are all waiting until LIDAR becomes effective for use on a UAV.
 Several versions are out with fair accuracies and high price tags.
 Development is happening daily because of the great potential of the application.
 I’ll look at these and report as they become available.

-Right now the best way to get reliable, consistent data is to fly a full-frame mirrorless camera with a high-quality lens using copter with an Applanix chip and post process in the software of your choice.
+Right now the best way to get reliable, consistent data is to fly a full-frame mirrorless camera with a high-quality lens using a copter with an Applanix chip and post-process in the software of your choice.

 Always collect a TON of control/checkpoints so you know how good the results actually are.
 We earn our money back in the office slowly going over data, cleaning up the point cloud modeling, and shipping the client a good surface.